alanwsmith/dotfiles/README.md

 # TheDotsOfAlan

-My collection of dotfiles
+This is my collection of dotfiles

-My machine is a mac running macOS Big Sur.
+My machine is a mac running macOS Monterey.
 I use the built in zsh.
-I've used oh-my-zsh in the past, but
+While I've used oh-my-zsh in the past,
-I haven't installed it yet for this build.
-I'm adding thing myself to learn more about how things work.
+I decided to run stock and build my own customizations to learn more about how things work.

-I'm not sure how other folks do it, but I'm keeping these all in one directory and then sym link to them from wherever the actual locations are.
+My approach for these files it to keep everything in the repo directory and then use symbolic links to make them appear in their proper places.

 -a